henry0520/locate_numbers/README.md

 ## Requirements

+We have two tasks for you,
-The task is to write an API that get the location of each number from a CSV file using [Libphone numbers library](https://pypi.org/project/phonenumbers/).
+1. Write an API that get the location of each number from a CSV file using [Libphone numbers library](https://pypi.org/project/phonenumbers/).
 We provide the numbers.csv in this repo, please generate and output.csv and include it in your solution.
+2. Write an API that get a closest phone number based on another phone number

 After that please write a simple markdown file with some ideas about how you can improve the process time since the libphone library is quite slow.